thriveweb/sailinginparadise/content/defaultPages/2023-05-26-charter-guest-brief.md

   \- A friendly reminder that there is **no smoking** permitted onboard our vessels.
 Our crew can organise a smoking stop for any guests on request, please let them know at the start of your charter.

-  \-  For the health and safety of all guests as well as our crew, we politely request that all guests attending the event are made aware that they will be unable to sail if they are showing symptoms of COVID-19 (high temp, cough, respiratory symptoms etc).

-  \-  There is no overnight parking permitted at Mariner's Cove and parking inspections are sporadically enforced so we recommend street parking on Seaworld Drive (or catching a cab) if you intend to leave your car overnight.

   \-﻿ Please no drinking or noisy behaviour in the marina area as this violates the terms of our lease.